Women and Retirement Wealth: How Confidence Builds Security

 Resilience requires emotional regulation—the same intelligence explored earlier.

-A Behavioral Finance Institute (2022) study found that investors who reflected before reacting reduced panic-selling by 40%.
+Behavioral finance research consistently suggests that investors who pause before reacting are less likely to make costly emotional decisions.
 Women tend naturally to pause and gather information before acting, giving them a behavioral edge that minimizes costly mistakes.

 Men’s overconfidence bias, by contrast, often leads to premature trading and timing errors (Barber & Odean, 2011).